Saanjher Baati: Plot

-After Arjo and Charu's marriage, Jhumpa, Chumki, and Sohini start plotting to separate them, but they stay united after overcoming millions of obstacles.
-However, one day, Arjo encounters a terrible accident after he is pushed from the stairs and he went into a coma.
-Charu is framed and thus, Mollika throws her out of the house.
-Charu decides to donate her eyes to Arjo to regain his consciousness, and so she fakes her death due to a terrible accident.
-Dejected by Charu's demise, the Mullicks, according to Sohini's request, introduces Mishmi as Charu to Arjo, after he regains his sight, to hide the truth.
-After regaining consciousness, Charu refuses to return to the Mullicks and continues to stay with Dr. Banerjee and his sister Amrita (Angshu's love interest), and his daughter Chini (actually it was Angshu and Amrita's daughter).
-One day, Arjo meets real Charu, unaware that it is his wife, and Charu too hides her identity and adopts a new name, Chandrima.
+Jhumpa tried lots of tricks like manipulating and sending Charu to thrash person Fatik so that Fatik can marry her.
+Charu escapes by injuring him.
+After Arjo and Charu's marriage, Jhumpa, Chumki, and Sohini(Arjo's paternal aunt) plot to separate them, but they stay united after overcoming obstacles.
+Jhumpa and Fatik tries to get Charu framed in Fatik's fake murder and Chumki supports them.
+However they gets exposed.
+Fatik is arrested while Jhumpa is thrown out of the house but after a fake suicide attempt she comes back to stay with Charu's father Bhanu.
+Charu and Mollika becomes strict towards Chumki to make her a good person leaving Chumki more engraged.
+Also Angshu is angry at her for her greedy nature and pathological lies.
+However, one day, Arjo is pushed from the stairs by Chumki so that she can foil Charu and Arjo's honeymoon.
+Charu decides to get an injured Arjo operated and Arjo gets his eyes back.
+Arjo is excited to see the world and specially his Charu while the Mullicks praise Charu.
+But the happiness is short lived as Madan(Jhumpa's ex husband) brutally injures Arjo according to Jhumpa's plan.
+Charu is blamed for everything by a devastated Mollika and thus, Mollika expels her from the house.
+Charu decides to donate her eyes to Arjo to regain his consciousness.
+However Charu gets fatally hit by Madan's car as per Madan and Jhumpa's plan.
+Dejected by Charu's demise, the Mullicks, according to Sohini's request, introduces Mishmi as Charu to Arjo after he regains his sight, to hide the truth.
+Somewhere in her heart Chumki is genuinely devastated by Charu's death.
+However she hates Mishmi.
+Charu is fortunately alive and after regaining consciousness, Charu refuses to return to the Mullicks and continues to stay with Dr. Banerjee and his sister Amrita (Angshu's love interest), and his daughter Chini (actually it was Angshu and Amrita's daughter).
+One day, Arjo meets real Charu, unaware that she is his wife, and Charu too hides her identity and adopts a new name, Chandrima.
 Charu joins a blind school and Arjo cooperates with her.
-Meanwhile, Arjo and Charu come closer, which makes Mishmi realize that Chandrima is the real Charu and so she decides to kill her, with the help of her father Surjasekhar, who was Mullick's closest enemy and a named criminal.
+Meanwhile, Arjo and Charu grow closer, which makes Mishmi realize that Chandrima is the real Charu, and so she decides to kill her, with the help of her father Surjasekhar, who was Mullick's closest enemy and a named criminal.
+Jhumpa and Madan tries to kill Bhanu but Charu and Arjo saves him.
 Arjo later identifies Charu and joins Charu's plan.
-Mishmi and Surjasekhar plots to destroy the Mulicks and Charu along with Amrita disguise themselves to ruin their plan.
-They kill Charu's father and attempted to kill Charu, but she is rescued by Arjo and thus after her brain surgery, she regains eyesight.
-Sohini and her son Ronit, who was also involved in Surjasekhar's plan, reform their ways.
+Mishmi and Surjasekhar plots to destroy the Mulicks, and Charu, along with Amrita, disguise themselves to ruin their plan.
+Surjoshekhar kills Bhanu and attempts to kill Charu, but she is rescued by Arjo and thus after her brain surgery and eyes donated by Bhanu, she regains eyesight.
+Sohini and her son Ronit, who were also involved in Surjasekhar's plan to unsurp Mullick property, reform their ways and regrets their misdeeds.
+Mishmi tries to kill Chumki as Chumki always double crossed them.
+After Charu saves her Chumki decides to reform and get Surjoshekhar and Mishmi exposed.
 The Mullicks unitedly expose Surjasekhar and Mishmi to the police.
 However, Surjasekhar escapes from the jail, and Mishmi is released due to Ronit's request.
-Chumki divorces Angshu and he marries Amrita and adopts Chini.
+Chumki regrets her deeds and apologies to everyone.
+Chumki divorces Angshu, and he marries Amrita and adopts Chini.
+Mollika and Charu asks Chumki to stay with them.
+Jhumpa comes back with a fake sympathy story and hence she is allowed to stay in the house.
 Mishmi starts plotting against Charu and Arjo and she bribes the doctor and proves to Arjo that he cannot become a father.
 This leads Arjo to misunderstand Charu's pregnancy, and so Charu leaves the house again.
 Arjo reforms his ways and brings her back after his requests.